tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 it is assumed that the graph won't have cycles in it

+right. but why do we have these expression graphs? why not just use math? who cares about all the back pointers?

+well, let's talk about grad.

+## let's talk about grad

+training a neural network is a process of shaping your function (a neural network) over time to output the results you want. inside your function are a bunch of coefficients ("weights") which get iteratively adjusted during training

+the standard process involves building your neural network structure and also a function that tells you how far off your output is from some expected value (a "loss function").

+if you are trying to get some expected output, you want to minimize the value of your loss function as much as possible. in order to minimze your loss, you have to update the weights.

+to figure out which weights to update and by how much, you need to know how much each weight contributes to the final loss. not every weight is equal; some have significantly more impact than others.

+the question "how much did this weight contribute to the loss this round" is answered by the value of the grad of that weight.

 ```console?lang=python&prompt=>>>,...
 ```

+## graph transformations

+wengert list is kind of like TAC or bytecode or IR

 ## conclusion

 ethics note: i don't endorse ml. please don't

+i initially compiled neurons/layers/mlp to c++, but it bothered me that adding new neural network components would require modifying the compiler. so instead we are compiling the expression graph, which means that all you need to do when you add a new component is write an interpreter for it